 The celebration of Hanukkah centers around sharing the miracle of light amidst darkness and the triumph of freedom prevailing over persecution.
-By bringing communities together to create art and by publicly showcasing their collaborative work, we hope to not only highlight the past miracle of Hanukkah, but also to reveal and acknowledge the present day miracles, inspiration, and collective strength found in our Boston community.
-This is the next phase of a series of Brighter installations created for the JArts Hanukkah: The Festival of Lights celebration at the Museum of Fine Arts, Boston by artist Tova Speter.
-Expanding our audience of makers and viewers each year, Brighter Revealed will continue to increase access by bringing the art to the streets, literally.
+By bringing communities together to create art and by publicly showcasing their collaborative work, this project not only highlights the past miracles of Hanukkah, but also reveals and acknowledges the present day miracles, inspiration, and collective strength found in our Boston community.

+While the Brighter Revealed structure was being built by Manny Hutter, a woodworker based in Boston and Lead Carpenter at Herculean Woodworks, community artists Tova Speter and Emily Bhargava facilitated 16 community art workshops with over 300 participants.
 Before beginning their artmaking, all community participants were asked to respond to the following prompt: “What is the source of your inner strength?”
 They then selected a color palette and one of eight stencils that resonated most with their individual source of inner strength.
-Next, participants used black sheets of transparent plastic “scratch art” paper to scrape away their designs, allowing light and color to shine through.
+Special transparent “scratch art” sheets were used to reveal designs, allowing light and color to shine through.
 Lastly, participants were invited to upload a short audio recording of themselves discussing their contribution.
-These recordings will be compiled and played aloud as part of the final installation, and their scratch art will adorn the structure’s glass windows.
+These recordings were compiled and played aloud as part of the final installation, and their scratch art adorns the structure’s glass windows.